balcortex/100_days_code_web_development/README.md

 ## Day 006 - 2023/09/08

 Today I learned how to display an image on a web page.
 Use the <img src='' alt=''> tag to include an image.
 The src attribute is the path of the image (can be relative or absolute, as with links; see day 005).
 The alt attribute is the description of the image in case the web browser cannot render the image.

+## Day 007 - 2023/09/09

+Today I learned how to change the style of individual elements, using CCS inline style.
+The style is defined in the opening tag with the syntax <p style="">.
+There are many CSS properties like color, font-size, text-alignment.
+You can find a complete list of CSS properties at https://www.w3schools.com/cssref/index.php.